General selection models: Bernstein duality and minimal ancestral structures: Minimal ancestral structures

-\end{proposition} The notion of graph-minimality given in Definition~\eqref{def:graphminimal} can be expressed at the level of the branching-coalescing systems as follows. \begin{definition} We say that $(\beta,p)\in \cE_d$ is graph-minimal if and only if there is no (non-trivial) thinning mechanism $\Tb$ and $(\beta',p')\in \cE_d$ such that $\Gs'\overset{(d)}{=} \Tb \Gs$, where $\Gs'$ (resp. $\Gs$) is the branching-coalescing system generated from the pair $(\beta', \Lambda)$ (resp. $(\beta, \Lambda)$) starting with $n$ particles at time $t=0$. \end{definition} In other words, the SD $(\beta,p)\in\cE_d$ is minimal if and only if there are no superfluous (dummy) branches in the ASG.
+\end{proposition} Using Proposition~\ref{prop:graphminimal}, the notion of graph-minimality of selection decompositions given in Definition~\ref{def:graphminimal} can be expressed at the level of the branching-coalescing systems.
+In particular, the selection decomposition $(\beta,p)\in\ccS_d$ is graph-minimal if and only if there are no superfluous (dummy) branches in the corresponding ASG.